treweathers/GitHub_Portfolio/README.md

 <h5 align="center">
 From frontend engineering to AI, I am on the path to mastering engineering ideas from scratch.
 I have experience using a lot of different tools, but my specialties lean towards full-stack websites with AI functionality.
-  I have paused all projects in order to focus one larger scale project that allows me to build each pieve myself while adding data visualization to my toolbelt.
+  I have paused all projects in order to focus one larger scale project that allows me to build each piece myself while adding data visualization to my toolbelt.
 I aim to feel limitless when I conjure up a new idea.
   There is no thing that I am not willing to learn to bring a creation to life.
 So while these are my specialities for now, I hope to broaden that a bit when I extended further into computer science and engineering with hardware, embdeed systems, IT and more.
 </h5>